gitnurrra/glass-memo/README.md

-# GlassMemo - Native Liquid Glass Implementation
+# GlassMemo - A Liquid Glass implementation

 A minimal floating notes app with true native iOS liquid glass effects using UIVisualEffectView and custom glass morphism.